arXiv/arxiv-docs/help/contact.md

 ## Moderation queries

-If you have questions about the status of your submission, or for appeals contact us through [our moderation support portal](https://arxiv.org/support/moderation_help).
+If you have questions about the status of your submission, or for appeals, contact us through [our moderation support portal](https://arxiv.org/support/moderation_help).
 If you cannot access the portal you can contact us by email at moderation@arxiv.org.

 -   Send a precise message, including all relevant details (especially paper ids, former correspondence, submission summaries, etc.)